 The POWs in the smaller hold were also wounded from the torpedo hits.
 But, the hold remained dry.
 Many of these POWs also were able to make it onto the deck and attempted to swim to shore.
 As they swam, they were fired upon by the same seven Japanese officers.

 According to the POWs in the water, the Shinyo Maru began to capsize.
 There was a tremendous crushing sound and the ship seemed to bend upward in the middle.
 The ship split in two. and sunk into the sea.

 Japanese seaplanes dropped depth charges in an attempt to sink the American submarine.
 When they spotted the POWs in the water, they strafed them.
 The planes stopped strafing when they realized that there were Japanese in the water with the POWs.
 The good thing about the depth charges was that they kept sharks away from the POWs.

-A Japanese tanker that had been hit by torpedoes spilled oil and gasoline into the water, and the ship ran aground.
-The Japanese quickly set up machine-guns and fired on the POWs.
-Boats from the other ships in the convoy attempted to hunt down the POWs swimming in the water.
+A Japanese tanker that had been hit by torpedoes spilled oil and gasoline into the water.
+The ship ran aground.
+The Japanese quickly set up machine guns and fired on the POWs.
+Boats from the other ships in the convoy attempted to hunt down the POWs swimming in the water cruising in and out of the debris field hunting and shooting the swimming Americans.
 If they found a man, they shot him.
+One officer recalled seeing a young soldier struggling in the water and asked him if he could swim.
+The soldier replied, “No sir, not very well.”
+The officer began to say, ” Don’t worry, well make it somehow,” but before he could finish, a shot rang out and the young soldier’s head fell into the water.
+There was a bullet hole in the head.
 What saved many lives was that with dusk it became harder for the Japanese to see them.